onesoft-sudo/standards/php/formatting.md

 # Formatting

 While formatting your code, it is recommended to use 4-spaced indents instead of tabs.
 Also, it is recommended to keep a `.editorconfig` file in the project root folder so that other people can also adjust their editors according to your configurations.
+Also, using too much empty lines should be avoided.

 ### PHP Tags